Mekaal Hasan Band

+Formed in Lahore, Pakistan in 2001 by composer, guitarist and producer Mekaal Hasan, the "band" comprises a revolving cast of Pakistani and International artists/musicians/visual artists and creators.

+The band's music has often been hailed as being deeply rooted to South Asian culture, while managing to communicate to modern audiences in contemporary musical settings.

-The band members have roots in different genres, including pop, rock music, soul music, and black rock, the combination of each member has created a sound which has earned them fans from a variety of quarters.
+The band members have roots in different genres, including jazz, Indian/Pakistani traditional classical, 70's Progressive Rock, Old School R'n'b, 70's Funk and Soul, creating a sound which has earned the band fans from a variety of quarters.
+They are also known for their small yet passionate fanbase.

 History

 Early years (1995–2004)

 Songwriter Mekaal Hasan, born in Lahore, Pakistan, was surrounded by music since childhood.
 His mother was a Christian and father, Masood Hasan, a Muslim, passionate for jazz music who influenced him throughout his early years.
 After graduating from Government College, Lahore, Mekaal studied music at the Berklee College of Music, Boston, and his stay there exposed him to a wide variety of music and musicians, many of whom are influences on him to this day.
 His parents encouraged him to come back to Lahore, Pakistan by offering to build him a studio.
 So he returned to Lahore in 1995.
 After some initial hard struggle, Mekaal Hasan had a big musical breakthrough in Pakistan in 2004.

 In March 2001, Mekaal collaborated with Pete Lockett in a series of concerts countrywide featuring music written for Pete and classical artists by Mekaal.

 Mekaal Hasan has worked with many other fellow-musicians like Ali Azmat, Atif Aslam, Jal Band, Noori, Zeb and Haniya, Meesha Shafi, Poor Rich Boy, Fareed Ayaz and Abu Mohammad Qawwal and many more musicians.